 Founded in 1901, Capital City Laundry was in operation for most of the 20th century.
-At its peak, the family-owned and operated dry cleaners included a dozen locations, far more than its closest competitor.
+At its peak, the family-owned and operated dry cleaners included a dozen locations across Montgomery, far more than its closest competitor.
 Shortly after opening, the business was acquired by newcomer Charles Smith Sr. who further developed and expanded the business.
 In the 1950s, his son Charles Smith Jr., an MIT graduate, helped modernize the operation to compete with the new coin-operated laundry phenom.
-The father & son business amassed into a showcase steam laundry operation.
+The family business amassed into a showcase steam laundry operation.
 In 1959, Charles Smith III renovated the old laundry building with a new façade.

 A report by the EPA ties the pollutants to multiple cleaners and gas stations in the area.
 The EPA lists these businesses as the most likely scenario since the contaminants are present in multiple locations and not traceable to a single source.
-During the investigation, officials discovered barrels of discarded cleaning chemicals inside one of the cleaners.
+During the investigation, officials discovered barrels of discarded cleaning chemicals inside one of the dry cleaners.
 The barrels contained the same chemical that was found in the contaminated groundwater.
 The EPA first proposed the site, known as the Capital City Plume, be added to the agency’s National Priorities List in 2000.
 A designation on the EPA National Priorities List means a site has known releases or threatens releases of hazardous materials or pollutants.